jessepav/libgdx-wiki-old/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

 To additionally target iOS

+note: As the official RoboVM has been shut down Microsoft, libGDX has since switched to a fork of RoboVM, maintained by the libGDX core contributors.
+It's known as [MobiDevelop's RoboVM fork](http://robovm.mobidevelop.com).

-  * A Mac with Mac OS X and Xcode 7 or above
+  * A Mac with Mac OS X and the latest Xcode 7 from the Mac OS X App Store for free
   * An [Apple developer account](https://developer.apple.com/membercenter/index.action) if you want to test on device or deploy to the App Store.
 Please direct all hatred towards Apple.
-  * The latest XCode, which you can get from the Mac OS X App Store for free
-  * The RoboVM Eclipse plugin as described above.
+  * The [MobiDevelop's RoboVM fork](http://robovm.mobidevelop.com) plugin as described above.

 For Eclipse, check what is the latest release version of the (RoboVM Eclipse plugin](http://robovm.mobidevelop.com/downloads/releases/eclipse/).
 The update URL should look like this: `http://robovm.mobidevelop.com/downloads/releases/eclipse/2.1.0/site`.
 Just replace the version string with the latest release' version string.

 Once all of these tools are installed, proceed to [[creating your project|Project Setup Gradle]]